Multiscale scattered data analysis in samplet coordinates: Numerical results

 \subsection{Function on a point cloud in three spatial dimensions}

 As final example, we consider a function defined on a uniform resampling of the Lucy surface model of the \texttt{Stanford 3D Scanning Repository}.
 To construct the local approximation spaces, we selected random subsamples of the resulting point cloud, ensuring a specific cardinality for each set.
 We start with an initial set of 20 points, and at each subsequent level, the cardinality is increased by a factor of 16.
 In this study, we present results for both nested and non-nested point sets.
 For the nested case, the indices of the points are randomly shuffled, and subsamples are obtained by selecting the first $n$ points, where $n$ represents the desired cardinality.
 In contrast, for the non-nested case, each subsample is randomly selected from the entire dataset independently, i.e., without enforcing the inclusion of points from previous levels.
 Unlike previous tests, this experiment is more general, as the points are not arranged on a uniform grid, they are not necessarily nested, and they are not necessarily quasi-uniform.
-As test function, we e interpolate

-The point ${\bs x}_0$ is selected near the torch that Lucy holds in her left hand.
-To optimize performance, we use a relatively small value for the parameter $\gamma$, reduce the number of vanishing moments, and set a higher a-posteriori threshold.
+As test function, we interpolate \( f({\bs x}) = \big(\sqrt[4]{\|{\bs x}-{\bs x}_0\|_2} + 10^{-4}\big)^{-1} \) The point ${\bs x}_0$ is selected near the torch that Lucy holds in her left hand.
+To optimize performance, we use a relatively small value for the parameter $\gamma$ and set $\rho = 3$, $q=2$, while the a-posteriori threshold is set to \(10^{-5}\).
 These adjustments help decrease both computational time and the number of non-zero entries.
 However, a very small $\gamma$ can compromise the precision, while a very large $\gamma$ increases the number of conjugate gradient iterations, thereby increasing computational time.
 A good trade-off is given by $\gamma = 0.2$.
 Furthermore, we employed a diagonally preconditioned conjugate gradient method with accuracy $10^{-6}$ to solve the linear system, which reduces the number of iterations by a factor of about three compared to the unpreconditioned case.
 The number of points per level and the corresponding fill-distances are provided in Table \ref{tab:PointsLucy}.